TEAMMATES/teammates/docs/development.md

 Right-click on the project folder and choose `Run As → App Engine`.<br>
 After some time, you should see this message (or similar) on the Eclipse console: `Dev App Server is now running`.
-The dev server URL will be given at the console output, e.g `http://localhost:8080`.
+The dev server URL will be given at the console output, e.g. `http://localhost:8080`.

 #### Stopping the dev server